Pulp Fiction: Writing

-Roger Avary wrote the first element of what would become the Pulp Fiction screenplay in the fall of 1990:
+The roots of Pulp Fiction can be traced back to the late 1980s, when Quentin Tarantino and Roger Avary worked together at Video Archives, a video store in Southern California.
+Avary recalls that their initial concept was to create three short films with three different filmmakers—himself, Tarantino, and a friend, Adam Rifkin.
+Avary wrote the first element of what would become the film's screenplay in the fall of 1990, titled "Pandemonium Reigns," which eventually expanded into a feature-length screenplay.
+While Tarantino's short film similarly evolved into a full script, Rifkin never completed his contribution, leaving Pulp Fiction initially uncertain.
 The initial inspiration was the three-part horror anthology film Black Sabbath (1963), by Italian filmmaker Mario Bava.
 The Tarantino–Avary project was provisionally titled "Black Mask", after the seminal hardboiled crime fiction magazine.
 Tarantino's script was produced as Reservoir Dogs, his directorial debut; Avary created the basis for the "Gold Watch" storyline of Pulp Fiction.